ivmarkov/rust-esp32-std-demo/README.md

 ## Monitor

-- Once flashed, the board can be connected with any suitable serial monitor, e.g. [espmonitor](https://github.com/kelnos/espmonitor) or `miniterm`, on its UART0 port
+- Once flashed, the board can be connected with any suitable serial monitor, e.g.:
+  - Cargo pio itself: `cargo pio exec -- device monitor -p /dev/ttyUSB0 -b 115200 --raw`
+  - Built-in Linux/MacOS screen: `screen /dev/ttyUSB0 115200` (use `Ctrl+A` and then type `:quit` to stop it)
   - Miniterm: `miniterm --raw /dev/ttyUSB0 115200`
-  - ESPMonitor: `cargo espmonitor --speed 115200 /dev/ttyUSB0`
+  - ESPMonitor: `cargo espmonitor --speed 115200 /dev/ttyUSB0` (you need to `cargo install espmonitor` first)

 - You should see more or less the following:
 ```
 Hello, world from Rust!
 More complex print [foo, bar]